-The machine is human operated
+Level 0 The machine ishuman operated

-A machine that benefits from basic monitoring tools with simple thresholds to reject parts.
+Level 1 A machine that benefits from basic monitoring tools with simple thresholds to reject parts.

-Assumes AI inspection for complex quality metrics and machine performance are deployed.
+Level 2 Assumes AI inspection for complex quality metrics and machine performance are deployed.
 Unsupervised learning helps the user discover quality and performance variability.

-Upgrades AI inspection to an AI prediction of quality and machine performance occurs based on multi-sensor integration, an automated DOE and/or diverse data collection.
+Level 3 Upgrades AI inspection to an AI prediction of quality and machine performance occurs based on multi-sensor integration, an automated DOE and/or diverse data collection.

-Takes that prediction and introduces an AI recommendation engine suggesting operating parameters given normal or known conditions.
+Level 4 Takes that prediction and introduces an AI recommendation engine suggesting operating parameters given normal or known conditions.

-The machine becomes an AI problem solving engine that can adapt to unknown operating conditions without human supervision.
+Level 5 The machine becomes an AI problem solving engine that can adapt to unknown operating conditions without human supervision.
 The system implements multi-objective optimization in real-time.